Kia Toipoto is a comprehensive set of actions to help close gender, Māori, Pacific and ethnic pay gaps in the Public Service.

 - normalise flexible working

-Agencies and Crown entities will engage with employees and unions in their work to close their gender and ethnic pay gaps.
+Agencies and Crown entities engage with employees and unions in their work to close their gender and ethnic pay gaps.

 Kia Toipoto is flexible, so small organisations can scale their work to reflect their size.
 It also aligns with the Public Service Papa Pounamu priorities, which are designed to strengthen workplace diversity, inclusion and cultural competency.